Scarsella (architecture)

-In architecture, the scarsella is a small apse with a rectangular or square plan which protrudes outside the main structure.
-The term scarsella, in ancient Florentine, means "purse", in particular the leather purse for money.
+In Florentine architecture, the scarsella is a small apse with a rectangular or square plan which protrudes outside the main structure of a church.
+The term scarsella, in ancient Florentine, means "purse", in particular the leather purse for money.^{Ref?} Due to its local origin, the term is very scarcely used, and for the most part exclusively for the eastern apse of Florence Baptistery.

 Overview

-We have an example of this in the Baptistery of Florence which, initially built with an octagonal plan, was then equipped with a rectangular construction attached to the original building.
-Another medieval scarsella is that of the Cappellone degli Spagnoli in Santa Maria Novella, also in Florence, which served as a model for Filippo Brunelleschi to design the plans of the Sagrestia Vecchia of San Lorenzo and of the Pazzi Chapel.
-Brunelleschi studied a model of the chapel in which the base was square and the scarsella opened in the center of one of the walls, with the side dimension equal to a third of the chapel and with an area equal, therefore, to a one ninth of the entire chapel area.
+The Baptistery of Florence which, built with an octagonal plan, initially equipped with a curved eastern apse, was replaced by a two-storeyed rectangular construction "in the 11th century or early 13th century".
+The term was also used for the medieval Cappellone degli Spagnoli in Santa Maria Novella, Florence, which served as a model for Filippo Brunelleschi to design the plans of the Sagrestia Vecchia of San Lorenzo and of the free-standing Pazzi Chapel, although in both cases the apses are flanked by sacristies.
+The impression of a part protruding from the main space is limited to the inside, while the ground plan of the structure is a closed rectangle.

+Brunelleschi's studies with the simple forms of circle and square lead to a model of the chapel in which the base was square and the scarsella opened in the center of one of the walls, with the side dimension equal to a third of the chapel and with an area equal, therefore, to a one ninth of the entire chapel area.
 This scheme proved to be successful and was actively used by the great architects of the Renaissance, especially for centrally-planned buildings.
-An early example of a monumental scale is the Basilica of Santa Maria delle Carceri in Prato designed by Giuliano da Sangallo in which the presbyteral area composes a sort of large scarsella.
-Another example of a scarsella is the apse of the church of Santa Maria dei Miracoli in Venice.
+Another example of a protruding multistoreyed apse is the church of Santa Maria dei Miracoli in Venice.